acdh-oeaw/template-app-next/readme.md

 ## how to deploy

-- ask a sysadmin to create a new acdh-ch kubernetes project.
+- ask a sysadmin to create a new acdh kubernetes project.
 - create a new namespace in that project via [rancher](https://rancher.acdh-dev.oeaw.ac.at), and set the `KUBE_NAMESPACE` github variable to that namespace
 - adjust the [`app_name`](./.github/workflows/build-deploy.yml#L36), which will be the name of the deployment in the above namespace.
 - set the `PUBLIC_URL` github variable to the application's public url (e.g.
-  "https://my-app.acdh-ch-dev.oeaw.ac.at"), and set the `KUBE_INGRESS_BASE_DOMAIN` to the public url's base domain (e.g. "acdh-ch-dev.oeaw.ac.at"). `PUBLIC_URL` should match
+  "https://my-app.acdh-dev.oeaw.ac.at"), and set the `KUBE_INGRESS_BASE_DOMAIN` to the public url's base domain (e.g. "acdh-dev.oeaw.ac.at"). `PUBLIC_URL` should match `NEXT_PUBLIC_APP_BASE_URL`.
-  `NEXT_PUBLIC_APP_BASE_URL`.
-- when deploying to a production domain (i.e. a domain not ending in "acdh-ch-dev.oeaw.ac.at"), set `HELM_UPGRADE_EXTRA_ARGS` to
+- when deploying to a production domain (i.e. a domain not ending in "acdh-dev.oeaw.ac.at"), set `HELM_UPGRADE_EXTRA_ARGS` to
   `--set 'ingress.annotations.cert-manager\.io/cluster-issuer=acdh-prod'` for "acdh.oeaw.ac.at"
   domains, or to `--set 'ingress.annotations.cert-manager\.io/cluster-issuer=letsencrypt-prod'` for any other non-oeaw domains, and ensure `KUBE_INGRESS_BASE_DOMAIN` is set correctly.
-- if you haven't yet, create a service issue in the acdh-ch [redmine](https://redmine.acdh.oeaw.ac.at) issue tracker, and set the `SERVICE_ID` github variable to the issue number. this should match the `NEXT_PUBLIC_REDMINE_ID` variable in your `.env.local` file.
+- if you haven't yet, create a service issue in the acdh [redmine](https://redmine.acdh.oeaw.ac.at) issue tracker, and set the `SERVICE_ID` github variable to the issue number. this should match the `NEXT_PUBLIC_REDMINE_ID` variable in your `.env.local` file.
 - ensure required build args (prefixed with `NEXT_PUBLIC_`) are referenced in both the [`Dockerfile`](./Dockerfile), as well as the [validation](./.github/workflows/validate.yml) and [deployment](./.github/workflows/build-deploy.yml) pipelines, and set as